cnorick/curse-of-strahd-notes/Campaign/Session 6.md

 - They just left [[Madam Eva]]'s tent
-- It's late in the e
+- It's late in the evening

+- [[Anakir]] has sweet dreams, everyone else has nightmares